Access Synology NAS from anywhere

 --accept-routes.
 This means that if you have other subnet routers, devices on those other subnets will not yet be able to reach your NAS or devices on its local subnet.

-Subnet routing and exit nodes can only be configured from the command line right now, not the web GUI.
+Advertising subnet routes can only be configured from the command line, not the web GUI.

 See our Synology tracking issue on GitHub for the latest status on the above issues.